| The Brechner ReportVolume 19, Number 12

 abduction of 6-year-old Adam Walsh from the Hollywood Mall.
 Walsh's severed head was found

 two weeks later, but police never located the rest of his body or his killer.
+The Public Records Law exempts criminal files from disclosure while an investigation is

 active but requires the files to be opened if there is no hope of arrest or prosecution in